Interval Training – What Ratio Is Best?

 Ratio: 1:6 or higher, up to 1:50 (or higher)

-This equates to: 10 seconds of work followed by 60 seconds of rest, or even five seconds of work followed by 250 seconds (4 mins 10 seconds) recovery.
+This equates to: 10 seconds of work followed by 60 seconds of rest, or even five seconds of work followed by 250 seconds (4 minutes 10 seconds) of recovery.

-It is worth noting that no matter what type of interval training you use, the result will always lead to an improvement in your cardiovascular fitness.
-A 2001 study – “Energy system contribution during 200- to 1500-m running in highly trained athletes” (MR Spencer & PB Gastin) – showed that the aerobic energy contribution during running events was:
+It is worth noting that regardless of the type of interval training used, the result will always lead to an improvement in cardiovascular fitness.
+A 2001 study titled “Energy System Contribution During 200- to 1500-M Running in Highly Trained Athletes” by MR Spencer and PB Gastin demonstrated the following aerobic energy contributions during various running events:

 - 29% for 200m